ggouws/HPC_RNAseq/README.md

   The job will then receive the allocated resources, the task will run, and the appropriate output files generated.
   In the following workflow, since the output from a particular step is often the input for the next step, you need to wait for each job to finish before submitting the next.
+It is important to keep in mind that the resources requested (based on the analysis of 90 samples) may not be suitable for your own analysis and may need to be changed.
+Again, the NEOF Bioinformatics Team can assist and provide help in setting these in the scripts.

   <br>